CaptainCrowbar/unicorn-lib/unicorn/regex.md

 Refer to the PCRE documentation for details of the regular expression syntax.

-Although the regex functions in this module are specified in terms of `U8string` arguments, Unicorn regexes support both UTF-8 and byte oriented matching.
+Although the regex functions in this module are specified in terms of `Ustring` arguments, Unicorn regexes support both UTF-8 and byte oriented matching.
 Byte regexes (selected with the `Regex::byte` flag) simply treat a string as a sequence of arbitrary bytes, with no assumptions about content encoding, and will work with non-Unicode strings.
 The `\xHH` escape code